opensciencegrid/dosar/docs/Materials/05-ScriptingJob.md

 At this point, you might be asking yourself, "This is all well and good, but I don't write programs in C. Can I use other languages?"
 Absolutely.

 Let's assume you like to write program in Bourne shell.
 Make sure your program begins with `#!/bin/sh`, and you're good to go.
-Save this example code into a file called `simple.sh`
+Save this example code into a file called `simple.sh` using nano or your favorite editor.

 ```
 #!/bin/sh